 Back-To-Basics: Hidden Damage On Headlamp Assemblies

-Sometimes going back-to-basics can make the difference between a quality repair and a failed repair.
+Sometimes, going back to the basics can make the difference between a quality repair and a failed repair.
 When it comes to headlamp assemblies, there are a few things to keep in mind.

 Lighting system technologies continue to evolve along with many of the other systems on modern vehicles.
 There are many vehicles equipped with an adaptive lighting system.
 In many of the headlamp assemblies there are actuators and a module that allow the headlamp to move left and right and up and down while the vehicle is being driven.
 The module is able to communicate with the headlamps using information from inputs such as: